personalrobotics/ada_feeding/ada_feeding_perception/README.md

         1. SSH into the `nano` user of `nano`: On a pre-configured lab computer, this should be `ssh nano`.
 Else, look here for [the IP address of nano](https://github.com/personalrobotics/pr_docs/wiki/Networking-and-SSH-Information).
         2. On `nano`:
             1. `ros2config` (this takes several seconds)
             2. `ros2 launch realsense2_camera rs_launch.py rgb_camera.profile:='640,480,30' depth_module.profile:='640,480,30' align_depth.enable:='true' initial_reset:='true'`.
-See here for [a complete list of params](https://github.com/IntelRealSense/realsense-ros/blob/ros2-development/realsense2_camera/launch/rs_launch.py).
+See here for [a complete list of params](https://github.com/IntelRealSense/realsense-ros/blob/ros2-development/realsense2_camera/launch/rs_launch.py). **Note that `nano` must be connected to the same WiFi network as the computer running any ros2 nodes that subscribe to it.**
         3. (To visualize the camera stream, run `ros2 run rviz2 rviz2`)
 6. Launch the web app ([instructions here](https://github.com/personalrobotics/feeding_web_interface/tree/main/feedingwebapp))